 By Martin D’Souza | Opening Doorz Editorial | January 09, 2019

-To understand that an interest in any field requires serious practice sometimes takes a lifetime.
+Understanding that interest in any field requires serious practice sometimes takes a lifetime.
 Many are of the impression that it is talent alone that takes individuals places, be it in sport or music.
-Even an individual who is talented, say in music, feel that they will automatically top the charts.
+Even an individual who is talented, say in music, feels that they will automatically top the charts.

-Ever since she was six-years-old, Johanne has been drumming away, initially thinking it was a toy, to now professionally playing with the big boys on the big stage at various concerts all over Denmark.
-Wherever she goes, she is a rage—the centre of attraction.
-However, she fights shy and stays away from the limelight as much as she can.
-“I do not really like to be the centre of attention,” she says matter-of-factly!
+Ever since she was six years old, Johanne has been drumming away, initially thinking it was a toy, to now professionally playing with the big boys on the big stage at various concerts all over Denmark.
+Wherever she goes, she is a rage—the center of attraction.
+However, she fights shyness and stays away from the limelight as much as she can.
+“I do not really like to be the center of attention,” she says matter-of-factly!